ondelad/Virtual-Office-Environment-Setup/README.md

    - Follow the prompts to join the domain.

-5. **Restart the Computer**:
-   - After successfully joining the domain, restart the computer.
+5. After successfully joining the domain, restart the computer.

 6. **Log in with Domain Credentials**:
    - On the login screen, click **Other user**.